Evert-R/milestone-one/README.md

     - CSS validation: No errors

 ### Known issues
-- Background image not showing on google chrome mobile (Android)
+- Fixed background image not showing on google chrome mobile (Android)
+    - Fixed backgrounds are disabled for this browser.
+I fixed this by putting a second background image on top of the fixed one, wich will scroll away as you proceed.
+It kinda takes away the effect, but at otherwise you'll have a blank screen on chrome mobile, wich is a very common browser.
+In the future I will fix this so the extra background will only be visible on chrome mobile.
+That's out of the scope for this project as it will require php or javascript.

 ### Fixed issues
 - Overlay navigation not working on medium width